Research and responsibility go hand in hand

 Prof. Dr. Georg Schett, FAU Vice President Research

-FAU is one of the first to commit to the Transparent Animal Testing initiative.
+FAU is one of the first to commit to the Transparent Animal Testing Initiative.
 For us, this underlines our commitment to taking a transparent and open approach to this sensitive and often controversial topic.

 When using animals in research, we are always guided by the three ‘R’s’ – refine, reduce, replace.
 That means that we only use animal testing where there is currently no other alternative.
-We reduce the number of animals we use to the absolute minimum and use the latest technology to minimise the animals’ stress during experiments.
+We reduce the number of animals we use to the absolute minimum and use the latest technology to minimize the animals’ stress during experiments.
 We are aware of our responsibility, a 4th ‘R’ to add to the list.

 Committees and points of contact

-FAU has set up various committees focussing on responsible research which are aware of the specific aspects and challenges this entails and which are on hand to help researchers in general and with more specific research-related questions.
+FAU has set up various committees focusing on responsible research which are aware of the specific aspects and challenges this entails and which are on hand to help researchers in general and with more specific research-related questions.